 With tulip night shows and fireworks displays, you’re in for an illuminating experience.
 Painters and photographers flock to the area to immortalize the beauty of this annual marvel.

 - Peony Festival – An ode to this pillowy plant, this occurrence in mid-June takes place in the Oshawa Valley Botanical Gardens.

-- Warkworth Lilac Festival – A celebration with a charming edge, this festival has a stunning array of lilacs to discover and explore for the entire month of May.
+- Warkworth Lilac Festival – A celebration with a charming edge, this festival has a stunning array of lilacs to discover and explore for May.
 This is an excellent opportunity to craft a handmade bouquet for Mother’s Day to ensure you have the perfect gift.

-What better way to commemorate the flower theme of spring than by travelling to the wondrous nature setting of Flowerpot Island?
-This idyllic space forms part of the Fathom Five National Marine Park and has an abundance of hiking trails and camping facilities, perfect for a spring adventure.
+What better way to commemorate the spring flower theme than by travelling to the wondrous nature setting of Flowerpot Island?
+This idyllic space forms part of the Fathom Five National Marine Park and has abundant hiking trails and camping facilities, perfect for a spring adventure.

 The island is named after the unique rock formations peppered on the island that resemble flower pots.
 You can book a tour boat to this space to access the island when weather conditions are safe.

 This island is a must for nature lovers, from snorkelling through the aquamarine waters to watching the sky become bespeckled with stars when you camp.
 It is also the perfect activity to add to your weekend getaway plans.

 4. Dust Off The Canoe/Kayak Snd Head To Algonquin + Arrowhead

 Algonquin Provincial Park is a stunning wilderness destination during spring, where you can canoe and kayak on the numerous lakes, hike the rocky ridges and forested trails, and listen to the captivating call of the loon.